-• The schools' principals are also responsible for making administrative decisions regarding pupils' studying and schoolwork in cooperation with the leading principal.
-The principal agrees on the division of tasks with the deputy principals.
+- Participates in meetings concerning a pupil's school attendance when needed. - Is in charge of entering updates of pedagogical documents in the Primus- school administration programme. - The schools' principals are also responsible for making administrative decisions regarding pupils' studying and schoolwork in cooperation with the leading principal.
+The principal agrees on the division of tasks with the